wp-plugins/hello-dolly-for-your-song/readme.txt

 Stable tag: 4.3
 License: GPLv3 or later

+This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg and brings the songtext of your favourite song to the admin head.

 == Description ==

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
 Every human being has a special connection to a particular song.
 And because of that, Hello Dolly For Your Song brings the lyric of your favourite song to the admin screen.